Pokémon Adventures: Reception

 Japanese volumes from the series have been featured in the Japanese comic ranking various times.
 Viz's first volumes edition from the manga, "The Best of Pokémon Adventures", appeared on ICv2's Top 20 Graphic Novels from April 2008.
 It also won the first Nickelodeon Magazine Comics Awards in the category "Favorite Manga Series".
 Readers from Media Factory's Da Vinci Denshi Navi magazine voted the series as the third manga they wanted to have an animated adaptation.
-As of September 2014, the manga had over 12 million copies in circulation only in Japan.
-As of August 2017, it had 28 million copies in circulation worldwide.
+By September 2014, the manga had over 12 million copies in circulation only in Japan.
+Southeast Asia publisher Shogakukan Asia announced in November 2016 that the manga had sold over 150 million copies worldwide.
+However, in December 2017, the illustrator Satoshi Yamamoto stated on his Twitter account that this was an error.
+By August 2017, it had 28 million copies in circulation worldwide.

 ICv2's Nick Smith gave the first volume 3.5 stars out of 5, commenting that several of the parts from the manga make it more interesting than the anime, such as Team Rocket's appearances or Pikachu's rebelled personality.
 Although he still noted there was more violence in the manga than in the anime, he still recommended it for all ages.
-A similar opinion was given by Active Anime's Scott Campbell who liked how different Red's character was from Ash Ketchum due to their differences in personality and abilities, making the former character seem more interesting for the readers.
-The artwork was described as "fairly cutesy and fun, but still of a very high quality" while fights received positive responses due to the Pokémon's movements.

-Volume 14 charted at number 10 on The New York Times Manga Best Seller list on the week ending August 6, 2011.
+Volume 14 charted at tenth on The New York Times Manga Best Seller list on the week ending August 6, 2011.

 Tsunekazu Ishihara, CEO of The Pokémon Company, said "I want every Pokémon fan to read this comic!"

-Sales announcement mistake

-Southeast Asia publisher Shogakukan Asia had announced that the manga had sold over 150 million copies worldwide.
-However, in December 2017, the illustrator Satoshi Yamamoto stated on his Twitter account that this was an error.